 I know I say that all the time but it’s always true…you are going to love this one!
 How could you not love Argentinian Beef Kabobs grilled to perfection and slathered with flavorful chimichurri sauce?

-We use grass fed beef tenderloin in this recipe (filet mignon is also cut from tenderloin).
+I use grass fed beef tenderloin in this recipe (filet mignon is also cut from tenderloin).
 You can either buy a beef tenderloin roast and cut the beef into cubes for kabobs or buy filet mignon and cut it into cubes.
 Buying a roast is a little more work but will save you a little money and since this is an expensive cut of beef I recommend saving where you can.
 This beef happens to be grass fed.

 I know beef companies proudly tout “corn fed” like it’s a good thing, but it’s not.
 Corn is not a cow’s natural food, grass is.
 Corn and other grains make cows sick and when they get sick they are pumped with antibiotics, which are passed right along to you.
 In fact, conventional grain-fed beef is twice as likely to contain dangerous bacteria resistant to antibiotics than grass fed beef.
 No bueno.